The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: Introduction

 \subsection{Review of the stable classification via spin bordism}

 Kreck~\cite[Theorem~C]{surgeryandduality} showed that two closed, spin $4$-manifolds with fundamental group $\pi$ are stably diffeomorphic if and only if there are choices of spin structures and identifications of the fundamental groups with $\pi$, giving rise to equal elements in the bordism group $\Omega_4^{\spin}(B\pi)$.
-To understand this group of bordism classes of pairs $(M,c)$, where $M$ is a closed 4-manifold with spin structure and $c\colon M\to B\pi$ classifies the universal cover, we consider the Atiyah-Hirzebruch spectral sequence (AHSS) computing $\Omega_4^{\spin}(B\pi)$, starting with the $E^2$ page The AHSS gives rise to a filtration whose iterated graded quotients are
+To understand this group of bordism classes of pairs $(M,c)$, where $M$ is a closed 4-manifold with spin structure and $c\colon M\to B\pi$ classifies the universal cover, we consider the Atiyah--Hirzebruch spectral sequence computing $\Omega_4^{\spin}(B\pi)$.
+Since we will use this spectral sequence for spaces other than $B\pi$, we recall it in the necessary generality, for an arbitrary topological space $X$.
+It takes the form: